How to say hello in morocco

 The most common way to greet someone in Arabic is by saying “As-salam alaykom”, which means “Peace be upon you”.
 This is a traditional Islamic greeting that is used not only in Morocco but also in other Arabic-speaking countries.
 It is a polite and respectful way to say hello.

-See also How to tie a corset
+See also How to play games on snapchat 2023

 Another common greeting in Morocco is “Bslama”.
 This is a casual way to say hello, similar to saying “Hi” or “Hey” in English.
 “Bslama” is used among friends, family, and colleagues, and it is a more relaxed way to greet someone.